firegods/Dimensions/README.md

 A Neat, sweet, professional, Material Design based Manager cum Template (for CPPS)

 #Build
 This is the latest Dim(ie, build or relase) of Dimensions Manager.
-Dimensions-1001, v1.1-Stable
+Dimensions-A342 (A=BETA), v2.1-Beta.2 : Latest Stable - Vanilla 1002, v1.2-Stable

 #Usage
 * You need to download and Place required Images and files from rile5.